Wachendorfia: Description

 The inflorescence stem of 0.1-2.5 m high dies down each year after flowering.
-The inflorescence is a lax to dense deltoid or a dense cylindrical panicle, with a herbaceous, cylindrical to angular axis that is covered in short hairs, that become glandular nearer to the tips.
+The inflorescence is a lax to dense deltoid or a dense cylindrical panicle, with a herbaceous, cylindrical to angular axis that is covered in short hairs which become glandular nearer to the tips.
 The bracts in the inflorescence have a pointy tip, are usually glandularly hairy, and are dry, brown and papery in three species and herbaceous in W. multiflora, erect or with their tips recurved.
 The perianth is pale apricot to pale or golden yellow, strongly zygomorphic and consists of six subequal, spreading, oblong tepals, set in two whorls.
 The lower three tepals are free, and the upper three are united at their base where they are adorned with small dark and light markings that apparently function as a nectar guide.
 Two open spur-like nectaries are present between the base of the outer upper tepals and the adjacent inner tepals.
 The outer tepals are hairy on the outside, especially the upper one.

 There are three stamens opposite the inner tepals.
 Their filaments are free, line-shaped, curving downward from the base and upwards towards the tip.
 The lateral filaments are longer and carry a smaller anther than the lowest stamen.
 The lowest filament turns sideways in the opposite direction of the style.
 The anthers on top of each filament are oval to arrow-shaped, open with slits opposite the side where the filament is attached, over the length of both lobes.
 The pollen is boat-shaped, with one furrow.
-The style is threat-shaped, bent left or right consistently in any one plant and carries a minute head-like stigma.
-The ovary is attached above the attachment of the other floral parts softly hairy, consist of three compartments that each contain one ovule attached to the centre and develops into a softly hairy, mostly glandular, sharply three-lobed dry capsule that is wider than high.
-The seed is oval to globular, approximately 2 mm in diameter, densely covered in hair, and brown in colour, at least in W. paniculata the only species for which it has been recorded..
+The style is thread-shaped, bent left or right consistently in any one plant and carries a minute head-like stigma.
+The ovary is attached above the attachment of the other floral parts; it consists of three compartments that each contain one ovule attached to the centre and develops into a softly hairy, mostly glandular, sharply three-lobed dry capsule that is wider than high.
+The seed is oval to globular, approximately 2 mm in diameter, densely covered in hair, and brown in colour, at least in W. paniculata, the only species for which it has been recorded.